 While I never got past the 2nd life insurance actuarial exam, I am positive that my brief experience as an actuarial student definitely helped me when I got my M.Sc. in Applied Mathematics when I left the Army.

-Nevertheless, life insurance was my first love of insurance.
-Thinking about and studying mortality curves, morbidity tables (yes, I was a nerd), demographics / demographic cohorts, and life insurance client needs made for a pleasant experience.
+Long way to state that life insurance was my first love of insurance.
+Thinking about and studying mortality curves, morbidity tables (yes, I was – and still am – a nerd), demographics / demographic cohorts, and life insurance client needs made for a pleasant experience.
 Years later, after the Army and graduate school, I went into insurance marketing / market research and many of my colleagues still thought of me as a ‘life insurance’ person.

 But they were wrong because my re-entry into the insurance industry introduced me to every major line of insurance.
 I learned there was, indeed, life beyond life insurance.
-At this point in time (August 2019) I’d say I’ve had more research and analysis experience with P&C insurance (both personal and commercial) in my career than life (or life and annuity).
-I’ve enjoyed learning about and seeing the differences of the market dynamics and competitive dynamics of each major line of business (and yes, I was in the health / employee benefits areas when I worked in the insurance industry which is one major reason I decided NOT to cover health when I became an industry analyst in 1997).
+At the point in time when I semi-retired (August 2019), I’d say I’ve had more research and analysis experience with P&C insurance (both personal and commercial) in my career than life (or life and annuity).
+I’ve enjoyed learning about and seeing the differences of the market dynamics and competitive dynamics of each major line of business.
+I was in the health / employee benefits areas when I worked in the insurance industry which is one major reason I decided NOT to cover health when I became an industry analyst in 1997.

-But two constants defined, or shaped, my insurance industry experience: being customer-oriented (and by ‘customer’ I mean a person who pays the premiums for a policy – weird definition to the insurance sales and distribution folks, I realize) and continually thinking about, researching, and writing about the implications of geospatial capabilities on insurance commerce.
+But two constants defined, or shaped, my insurance industry experience: 1) being customer-oriented (and by ‘customer’ I mean a person who pays the premiums for a policy – weird definition to the insurance sales and distribution folks, I realize) and 2) continually thinking, researching, and writing about the implications of geospatial capabilities on insurance commerce.